BJMdotNET/pr1nc3/topics/justin-timberlake/index.md

 ----

  - [**"Prince's drummer for more than a decade, John Blackwell Jr. dies at 43 -- John Blackwell, Jr., longtime drummer for Prince, died Tuesday after being diagnosed with a brain tumor one year ago.
-He was 43."**](http://www.startribune.com/prince-s-drummer-for-more-than-a-decade-john-blackwell-jr-dies-at-43/432674483/) by TheWrap in [Minneapolis Star Tribune](http://www.startribune.com/) on 5 July 2017 about John Blackwell Jr., Justin Timberlake, Morris Day, New Power Generation ([mirror](https://web.archive.org/web/*/http://www.startribune.com/prince-s-drummer-for-more-than-a-decade-john-blackwell-jr-dies-at-43/432674483/))
+He was 43."**](http://www.startribune.com/prince-s-drummer-for-more-than-a-decade-john-blackwell-jr-dies-at-43/432674483/) by TheWrap in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 5 July 2017 about John Blackwell Jr., Justin Timberlake, Morris Day, New Power Generation ([mirror](https://web.archive.org/web/*/http://www.startribune.com/prince-s-drummer-for-more-than-a-decade-john-blackwell-jr-dies-at-43/432674483/))

 ----